xarmar/conference-track-management/ThoughtProcess.md

         let trackOne = new Track(arguments);
         let trackTwo = new Track(arguments);

-        // Using 5 examples of Talks
+        // Using 3 examples of Talks
         Talk A 60min
         Talk B 60min
         Talk C: 45min

-        let morningStartHour = new Date();
+        // These hours come directly from the 'Conference' Component and will be incremented in each Track Object as Talks are added let morningStartHour = new Date();
         morningStartHour.setHours(9, 0, 0);